 Top 10 Dinner Meals

 - Want the easiest dinnertime solution that will require the most minimal effort?
 Dehydrate your own meals beforehand or check out the many options available: for the meat eaters out there, you can buy the classic bucket, which includes two beef stroganoff, two chicken teriyaki, two beef stew, two lasagna with meat, two noodles and chicken, and two granola with blueberries.
 Vegetarian?
-Check out a few favorites: the Pasta Primavera, Vegetarian Lasagna, Vegetarian Bacon and Cheddar Mashed Potatoes, and a Vegetarian Soup Medley.
+Check out a few favorites: the Pasta Primavera, Vegetarian Lasagna, and a Vegetarian Soup Medley.
 If you're interested in backpacking food, check out the The Best Backpacking Food.

 - Pasta and sauce with sautéed veggies and/or meat is delicious after a long day of hiking, biking, or climbing.
 Sprinkle on some fresh oregano, basil, or parsley and top with parmesan cheese!